 We'd like to share some suggestions for tracking statistics during the COVID-19 crisis.
 First, it's worth pointing out what we all know - statistics are going to be strange for libraries nationwide during this period.
 And with all that is going on, tracking stats can and should take a back seat to helping patrons.
 So we'll collectively do the best that we can, and recognize that the numbers we get are likely to be incomplete.
 As always, you should feel free to track any other numbers that seem useful, regardless of whether we ask for them or not.

-Patron Visits – This question tracks physical visits to your library, so I would count visits for curbside pickup, but (if possible) I would keep that number separate from traditional visits.
-Events held off-site are not typically included in this number, but would appear under programming or outreach.
+Patron Visits – This question tracks physical visits inside your library while it is open to the public.
+Visits for curbside pickups (even if they come in to your vestibule) should be counted separately.
+Events held off-site are not included in this number, but would appear under programming or outreach.

 Reference Questions – A reference question is still a reference question, whether it comes via email, phone, or shouted from a distance.
 In general, most questions count as reference, especially if they require thought or research, readers’ advisory, or involve an external business or organization.